JPrendy/template-repository/README.md

 ## Update Dependencies

-How to update a npm package.
+**Npm:** How to update a npm package.
 - [link](https://docs.npmjs.com/cli/update).

-How to update a Gemfile package.
+**Gemfile:** How to update a Gemfile package.
 - [link](https://bundler.io/man/bundle-update.1.html#UPDATING-A-LIST-OF-GEMS).

+## Releases

+How to manage releases in a repository [link](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

 ## Helpful resources